-Notes to Financial Highlights Guardian Portfolio
+Notes to Financial Highlights Large Cap Value Portfolio

-- @ Calculated based on the average number of shares outstanding during each fiscal period. - ^ The class action proceeds listed in Note A of the Notes to Financial Statements had no impact on the Fund's total return for the year ended December 31, 2018.
-The class action proceeds received in 2017 had no impact on the Fund's total return for the year ended December 31, 2017.
-The class action proceeds received in 2016 had no impact on the Fund's total return for the year ended December 31, 2016.
-Had the Fund not received class action proceeds in 2015, total return based on per share NAV for the year ended December 31, 2015 would have been (5.02)% and (5.17)% for Class I and Class S, respectively.
-Had the Fund not received class action proceeds in 2014, total return based on per share NAV for the year ended December 31, 2014 would have been 8.98% and 8.84% for Class I and Class S, respectively. - μ The voluntary contribution received in 2014 had no impact on the Fund's total return for the year ended December 31, 2014. - † Total return based on per share NAV reflects the effects of changes in NAV on the performance of the Fund during each fiscal period.
+- Calculated based on the average number of shares outstanding during each fiscal period. - † Total return based on per share NAV reflects the effects of changes in NAV on the performance of the Fund during each fiscal period.
 Returns assume income dividends and other distributions, if any, were reinvested.
 Results represent past performance and do not indicate future results.
 Current returns may be lower or higher than the performance data quoted.
 Investment returns and principal will fluctuate and shares, when redeemed, may be worth more or less than original cost.
 Total return would have been lower if Management had not reimbursed and/or waived certain expenses.
-The total return information shown does not reflect charges and other expenses that apply to the separate accounts or the related insurance policies or other qualified pension or retirement plans, and the inclusion of these charges and other expenses would reduce the total return for all fiscal periods shown. - [‡] The Custodian Out-of-Pocket Expenses Refunded, as listed in Note F of the Notes to Financial Statements had no impact on Class S's total return for the year ended December 31, 2017.
-Had the Fund not received the Custodian Out-of-Pocket Expenses Refunded listed in Note F of the Notes to Financial Statements, the total return based on per share NAV for the year ended December 31, 2017 for Class I would have been 24.87%. - # Represents the annualized ratios of net expenses to average daily net assets if Management had not reimbursed certain expenses and/or waived a portion of the investment management fee.
-Management did not reimburse or waive fees during the fiscal periods shown for Class I. - B Custodian Out-of-Pocket Expenses Refunded, as listed in Note F of the Notes to Financial Statements, is non-recurring, and is included in these ratios.
+The total return information shown does not reflect charges and other expenses that apply to the separate accounts or the related insurance policies or other qualified pension or retirement plans, and the inclusion of these charges and other expenses would reduce the total return for all fiscal periods shown. - Had the Fund not received the class action proceeds listed in Note A of the Notes to Financial Statements, total return based on per share NAV for the year ended December 31, 2018 would have been (1.24)%.
+The class action proceeds received in 2017 had no impact on the Fund's total return for the year ended December 31, 2017.
+The class action proceeds received in 2016 had no impact on the Fund's total return for the year ended December 31, 2016.
+Had the Fund not received class action proceeds in 2015, total return based on per share NAV for the year ended December 31, 2015 would have been (11.94)%.
+Had the Fund not received class action proceeds in 2014, total return based on per share NAV for the year ended December 31, 2014 would have been 9.72%. - The voluntary contribution received in 2014 had no impact on the Fund's total return for the year ended μ December 31, 2014. - ‡ Had the Fund not received the Custodian Out-of-Pocket Expenses Refunded listed in Note F of the Notes to Financial Statements, the total return based on per share NAV for the year ended December 31, 2017 would have been 13.22%. - # Represents the annualized ratios of net expenses to average daily net assets if Management had not reimbursed certain expenses and/or waived a portion of the investment management fee.
+Management did not reimburse or waive fees during the fiscal periods shown. - ß Custodian Out-of-Pocket Expenses Refunded, as listed in Note F of the Notes to Financial Statements, is nonrecurring, and is included in these ratios.
 Had the Fund not received the refund, the annualized ratios of net expenses to average net assets and net investment income/(loss) to average net assets would have been:

 Ratio of Net

+Investment

-Ratio of Net Investment
+Ratio of Net Income/

-Expenses to Income/(Loss)
+Expenses to (Loss) to

-Average Net to Average
+Average Net Average Net

-Assets Net Assets
+Assets Assets

 Year Ended Year Ended

-December 31, December 31,
+December 31, December 31

 2017 2017

-Class I 1.20% 0.38%

-Class S 1.26% 0.32%
+1.11% 1.06%